CFA Level I Study Plan Quick Facts

 • It’s generally recommended to set aside over 300 hours of time to study for the Level I CFA exam.
 Those hours can be customized based on whether you’ve decided on a more traditional approach or by taking a fast-track approach.

 • Three months can be enough time, but typically it takes a candidate at least six months to prepare for the Level I CFA Exam.
-Wiley’s course is designed to be used for a more traditional six-month timetable but can be adjusted to meet each candidate’s needs.
+UWorld’s course is designed to be used for a more traditional six-month timetable but can be adjusted to meet each candidate’s needs.